RohanAwhad/Ask-Paul-Graham/README.md

 4. Encoding the question
 5. And finally retrieving the essays based on dot product of the question and the essays embeddings

-## Retriever
-For Retriever currently I am using MiniLM-L3 model from HuggingFace.

 ### Todos:
-[ ] Scrape essays from paulgraham.com
+[x] Scrape essays from paulgraham.com
+[ ] Filter to not req page that is already in the db
 [ ] Save them in a DB
 [ ] Transform text into a vector space
 [ ] Save the vector space in a Faiss index